ScazLab/HRC-model-set/README.md

 Using the above settings, the estimated print time is 1 hour and 35 minutes.
 The materials usage is 0.80 in^3 of model material and 0.20 in^3 of support material.

-Diameter specified in the SW File: .127 cm
+Inner Diameter specified in the SW File: 1.27 cm
-Diameter of actual printed bracket: .126 cm
+Inner Diameter of actual printed bracket: 1.26 cm

 Distance of plywood insert in the SW File: .318 cm Distance of plywood insert of actual printed bracket: .315 cm